patgrosse/sdk-nrf/include/zigbee/zigbee_fota.rst

 OTA upgrade process
 *******************

+After querying the OTA Upgrade Server for available images and receiving information about the image, the library begins the OTA upgrade process.
 The library uses :ref:`nrfxlib:zboss`'s ZCL API to download the image.

-After downloading the Zigbee OTA image header, the stack verifies the following mandatory fields:
+After the OTA Upgrade Client downloads the Zigbee OTA image header, the stack verifies the following mandatory fields:

-* Manufacturer ID
+* Manufacturer ID - Defined by the :option:`CONFIG_ZIGBEE_FOTA_MANUFACTURER_ID` Kconfig option.
 * Image type - Defined by the :option:`CONFIG_ZIGBEE_FOTA_IMAGE_TYPE` Kconfig option; it may be different than the MCUboot image type value.
-* Hardware version
+* Hardware version - Defined by the :option:`CONFIG_ZIGBEE_FOTA_HW_VERSION` Kconfig option.
-* Firmware version
+* Firmware version - Defined by the :option:`CONFIG_MCUBOOT_IMAGE_VERSION` Kconfig option; see :ref:`ug_zigbee_configuring_components_ota` for details.

-If all values are accepted, the first fragment of the firmware image is downloaded.
+If all values are accepted, the OTA Upgrade Client downloads the first fragment of the firmware image.

-After receiving the first fragment, the :ref:`lib_dfu_target` library is used to identify the type of the image that is being downloaded.
+After receiving the first fragment, the :ref:`lib_dfu_target` library automatically identifies the type of the image that is being downloaded.
-For example, the image type can be modem upgrades and upgrades handled by MCUboot.
+For supported upgrade types, see the library documentation page.

 Once the download is started, all received data fragments are passed to the :ref:`lib_dfu_target` library.
 The library takes care of where the upgrade candidate is stored, depending on the image type that is being downloaded.